mrElnekave/USEELA/dev.md

 > You make the frontend by `npx create-react-app frontend`
 > This is what our chorus-lapilli looked like

+### Storing info to use across pages
+Use localStorage to set a variable to a key value then use that key on a different page to access to data. localStorage.setItem( ) localStorage.getItem( )

 ### Running the frontend

 *In the src/frontend folder*